Tom5521/STBackup/README.md

 ### Commands

+- `make`: Creates necessary folders for backup.
-- `make`: creates the backup folder structure
+- `save`: Saves files to the backup destination.
-- `save`: backs up the files to the `Backup/` folder
+- `save tar`: Saves files to a tarball in the backup destination.
-- `restore`: restores the files from the `Backup/` folder
+- `restore`: Restores files from the backup destination.
+- `restore tar`: Restores files from a tarball in the backup destination.
-- `route [destination]`: moves the `Backup/` folder to the specified destination
+- `route <destination>`: Moves the backup folder to a new destination.
-- `start`: starts the SillyTavern server
+- `start`: Starts the SillyTavern application.
-- `update [me/ST]`: updates the tool or the SillyTavern server
+- `update ST`: Updates the SillyTavernBackup application.
+- `update me`: Updates the SillyTavernBackup application and rebuilds if necessary.
-- `ls`: lists the files in the remote server
+- `ls`: Lists files in the remote backup destination.
-- `upload`: uploads the files to the remote server
+- `upload`: Uploads files to the remote backup destination.
+- `upload tar`: Uploads a tarball to the remote backup destination.
-- `download`: downloads the files from the remote server
+- `download`: Downloads files from the remote backup destination.
+- `download tar`: Downloads a tarball from the remote backup destination.
-- `init`: initializes the SillyTavern server
+- `init`: Initializes the SillyTavern application.
-- `rebuild`: rebuilds the tool
+- `rebuild`: Rebuilds the SillyTavernBackup application.
+- `link`: Creates a link to the backup program in the SillyTavern root directory.
+- `version`: Displays the version of SillyTavernBackup.
-- `remote`: configures the remote server
+- `remote`: Configures the rclone remote server.
-- `cleanlog`: cleans the log file
+- `cleanlog`: Clears the log file.
+- `log`: Displays the content of the log file.
+- `help`: Displays the help message.

 ### Configuration